UWC2-PYTHON/ProgrammingInPython/source/modules/DictsAndSets.rst

     >>> d
     {'key1': 3, 'key2': 5}

 Dictionary Indexing
 -------------------

-And how do you get stuff out (index it)?
+And how do you get stuff out of the dict?

 The same way you index a sequence, except the index (now called a key) can be various types, rather than just an integer: